FLAIR-IISc/project-template/README.md

 # Project Template

-This is the project template for the Ethics in AI (DS 307) at Indian Institute of Science.
+This repository provides the project template for the Ethics in AI (DS 307) course at the Indian Institute of Science.
+It is intended to guide you through the structure, expectations, and deliverables for your course project.

-# Goals
+The primary aim of this template is to ensure clarity and consistency across project submissions.
+It outlines the required components for the proposal, mid-sem & final report and helps you plan your work effectively.

-### Proposal Stage
+## Proposal

 The total page limit is 4 pages.
 You would lose 2 grades if your report is longer than that.
 References, appendices and some sections (wherever mentioned) do not count towards the page limit.